 The Yeoman of the Tower of London tour guides are known for being very funny.
 They typically put on a stern, military-like act while they tell the history of the fortress’ thousands of prisoners and hundreds of execution.
 Sounds grim (hey, it’s history ¯\_(ツ)_/¯ ), but they do an amazing job telling the Tower of London stories using several common, but effective techniques to get their group laughing and engaged.

-Here are some examples (minus slapstick as we don’t want to recommend tour guides plan slips and falls for a laugh!) of comedy techniques to work into your tours.
+Here are some examples (minus slapstick as we don’t want to recommend tour guides plan slips and fall for a laugh!) of comedy techniques to work into your tours.
 Many of the examples do include a combination of techniques for the ultimate punchline.
-And please bare in mind, delivery of a joke can make or break it.
+And please bear in mind, delivery of a joke can make or break it.

 A misdirection is when the audience has an idea of where your story is going and then, whoops, you pull a fast one and deliver an unexpected twist.

-Gene Perret wrote comedy is like pulling the rug out from under your audience.
+The great comedian writer Gene Perret wrote that comedy is like pulling the rug out from under your audience.
 But first, you need to gain their trust to step on the carpet and keep their trust until the end so they won’t step off the rug.

 “The English sent pieces of William Wallace’s remains to the northern border towns between England and Scotland as a warning to the barbaric and troublesome Scots to not upset the clearly civilized and peace-loving English.”

-Don’t forget, you can always tell an interesting, detailed story, slowly lowering your voice to draw your audience in and then, “BOO!”
+Don’t forget, you can always draw your audience in with good storytelling skills — like slowly lowering your voice and then, “BOO!”

 Ever heard someone say, “it’s funny ‘cause it’s true” while slapping their knee?
 That’s because we react to painfully obvious statements uncomfortably and feeling uncomfortable often makes us laugh for relief.
-Funny-because-it’s-true jokes tend to be ironic, point out double standards and the everyday contradictions we live in.
+Making a joke that’s “funny-because-it’s-true” tend to be ironic, point out double standards and the everyday contradictions we live in.